resource-watch/slate/source/includes/api/_dataset.md

 Before creating a dataset, there are a few things you must know and do:

 - In order to be able to create a dataset, you need to be [authenticated](#authentication).
-- Depending on your user account's role, you may have permission to create a dataset but not delete it afterwards.
+- Depending on your user account's role, you may have permission to create a dataset but not delete it afterwards - read more about this in [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
 - All data uploaded to the RW API will be publicly visible and available to other users.

 The first thing to consider when creating a dataset is where your data currently is - this will determine the [Dataset provider](#dataset-providers) you will need to use and, with it, a set of things you need to take into account - we'll cover each provider in detail shortly.
 When building your request to the RW API to create your dataset, you will need to take into account both the general details that follow, plus the details for the `provider` you are using.
 Be sure to review both sections when creating your datasets, to avoid any pitfalls.